The Book of Mormon (musical): Workshops

-Lopez pushed to workshop the project, which confused Parker and Stone, clueless about what he meant.
-Developmental workshops were directed by Jason Moore, and starred Cheyenne Jackson.
-Other actors in readings included Benjamin Walker and Daniel Reichard.
+Lopez pushed to workshop the project, which confused Parker and Stone, who were not familiar with the practice.
 The crew embarked on the first of a half-dozen workshops that would take place during the next four years, ranging from 30-minute mini-performances for family and friends to much larger-scale renderings of the embryonic show.
-They spent hundreds of thousands of dollars of their own money, still unconvinced they would take it any further.
-In February 2008, a fully staged reading starred Walker and Josh Gad as Elders Price and Cunningham, respectively.
+Parker and Stone spent hundreds of thousands of dollars of their own money, still unconvinced they would take it any further.
+At an early workshop, a rudimentary animatic was displayed above the actors onstage, as Parker and Stone were unsure as to whether the project should be a stage show or animated film.
+These developmental workshops were directed by Jason Moore.
+The first fully staged reading took place at the Vineyard Theatre in February 2008, after which the decision was made to officially develop the project into a stage show.
+Further workshops were staged in Los Angeles.

+Several members of the original cast, including Josh Gad, Rory O’Malley, and Nikki James were involved from its earliest stages.
+The producers cycled through a series of actors in the search for the right Elder Price, including Benjamin Walker, Cheyenne Jackson, and Daniel Reichard.
+Three finalists included T. R. Knight, Nick Lachey, and Andrew Rannells, who won the part.
+There was briefly talk of celebrity stunt casting, including Jack Black as Cunningham.
 Moore was originally set to direct, but left the production in June 2010.
 Other directors, including James Lapine, were optioned to join the creative team, but the producers recruited Casey Nicholaw.
-A final five-week workshop took place in August 2010, when Nicholaw came on board as choreographer and co-director with Parker.
+A final five-week investor's workshop to secure funding took place in August 2010, when Nicholaw came on board as choreographer and co-director with Parker.